Antikythera Travel Guide

 Info: F/B Aqua Jewel – F/B Porfyrousa & Kythera Harbor Police: +30 27360 33280

-Antikythera is inhabited year-round by approximately 45 people (as of 2001).
-During the summer months, the population increases to around 500, and during the celebrations honoring the island’s patron saint, Saint Myron, up to 1,000 people are on the island.
+Antikythera has a permanent population of about 45 residents (as of 2001).
+During the summer, this number increases to around 500 people, and during the Saint Myron festival, up to 1,000 visitors may be present on the island.

 Useful phone numbers